-The City of Alameda (City) Public Works Department invites proposals for Vegetation Management and Water Quality Services for Alameda West Lagoons.
-It is necessary for Proposers to read the information contained in this Request for Proposal (RFP) to understand how to submit the proposal, what documents must accompany the proposal and what legal obligations the Proposer is submitting by providing a successful proposal.
-Any Proposer that wishes to be considered for this work must submit the information requested in this RFP and if invited, participate in an interview.
-Proposals must be received by the City Public Works Department by 2:00 PM on October 8, 2019.
+The City of Alameda (City) Public Works Department invites proposals for a five-year term contract for Vegetation Management and Water Quality Services for South Shore Lagoons.
+Proposers shall read the information contained in this Request for Proposal (RFP) to understand how to submit the proposal, what documents must accompany the proposal and what legal obligations apply when the Proposer submits a proposal.
+Any Proposer that wishes to be considered for this work must submit the information requested in this RFP and if invited, participate in an evaluation interview panel.